aoifekeane001/pands_project/README.md

 * The four features / variables measured for each sample are - Sepal length, Sepal Width, Petal Length, Petal Width
 * Key objective of the Fisher's Iris data set is to distinguish between the three different species of irish flowers based on the measurement features

+###
-### Program Analysis & Summary
+Program Analysis & Summary
-Details to be added
+Analysis Program in Python
 * Outputs a summary of each variable to a single text file
 * Saves a histogram of each variable to png file
 * Outputs a scatter plot of each pair of variables